- Which English placement test should I take?

 Students who take hybrid classes need basic computer skills and good, reliable access to the Internet and email outside of school.
 If you like to learn with computers and are an active independent learner, you might benefit from a hybrid class

 Please note that if you have F-1 visa status, you may enroll in no more than two hybrid courses or one course that is offered completely online.

-If your ACCUPLACER score is less than 225, you may take only ACLI classes.
-If your score is 225 or higher, you may take College ESL courses.
+If you are placed into Level I, you may take only ACLI classes.
+If you are placed into Level 2 or higher, you may take College ESL courses at the recommended level.
 In addition, if your placement is Level 4 or higher, many NOVA credit classes are available to you.
 Keep in mind that with your visa status you will have to pay out-of-state tuition for College ESL or other credit classes.
 Both credit classes and non-credit classes fulfill the academic requirements of the J-1 visa.

-Students who place into College ESL Level 2 are blocked from registering for anything except ESL courses.
-Since Level 3 is 15 credits, most students wait until they qualify for Level 4 before beginning their general education courses.
-In addition, some NOVA courses require placement in ENG 111 before you can enroll.
-If you are interested in taking courses in a particular department, you are strongly urged to contact that department for guidance on their English requirements for particular courses.
+Since Level 2 and 3 are each 15 credits, most students wait until they qualify for Level 4 before beginning their general education courses.
+In addition, it is recommended that you complete ESL Level 5 or even ENG 111 with ENF 3 before enrolling in some credit-bearing classes.
+If you are interested in taking courses in a particular department, you are strongly urged to contact that department for guidance on their English recommendations for particular courses.

 Faculty members hold office hours weekly.
-Visit the ESL office on your campus to find out how to speak to an assistant dean or an ESL faculty member.
-You may also be able to talk with a faculty member by phone, or communicate via email.
-Visit the College ESL campus page for your campus to find contact information.
+Visit the ESL office on your campus to contact an associate dean or an ESL faculty member.
+You may be able to talk with a faculty member by phone or communicate via email.
+You can also contact us here with any questions.